-Scientific applications specialists are key in supporting the military intelligence community's monitoring of nuclear treaties, to ensure that no nuclear weapons are being used in violation of international agreements.
+Scientific applications specialists are key to supporting the military intelligence community's monitoring of nuclear treaties, to ensure that no nuclear weapons are being used in violation of international agreements.

-Unlike the Army, the Air Force doesn't use military occupational specialty (MOS) codes, but instead uses its own Air Force specialty codes.
-The job of scientific applications specialist is not an AFSC, but rather a reporting identifier, of 9S100.
+Unlike the Army, the Air Force doesn't use military occupational specialty (MOS) codes but instead uses its own Air Force specialty codes.
+The job of a scientific applications specialist is not an AFSC, but rather a reporting identifier, of 9S100.

 According to the Air Force description, scientific applications specialists bring "unique scientific education, aptitude, and critical perspectives to solving complex technological and analytical problems."
 These specialists are a key part of any situation in the Air Force where in-depth knowledge of physical science is needed.

 This job category calls for a wide array of very specific technical knowledge, including math, electronics, thermodynamics, chemistry, and physics expertise.
 Since these specialists will gather and analyze data to detect nuclear capabilities, their work obviously has huge implications for national and international security.
 The work they do also had major public health implications.